melaniechow/burgers/README.md

 Members: Aryan Bhatt, Eric Chen, Melanie Chow

 QuickSort's Big-Oh Runtime Classifications:
-Best-Case:
+Best-Case: O(nxlog(n))
 Average-Case: O( n x log(n) )
-Worst-Case:
+Worst-Case: O(nxlog(n)

  We tested the runtime by creating arrays of n items and timing how long it would take to perform quicksort on those arrays.
+We justified our best case and worst case classifications by thinking about how the arrays of each case would look and how it would change after partition.
+In the worst case, partition only partitions one item to a side (eg. choosing the minimum or maximum value in the bounds as the pvtPos).
+In that case, the bounds only detracts by 1.
+In the best case, the array is already sorted and the bounds would become smaller and smaller as the pvtPos would be the middle value.
+In this case the bounds detract quickly.
+However, in the big scale of things, we think that these big-ohs may be the same, espeically since the average case was nlogn as well.

 Mean execution times for dataset of size n:
   Batch size: 5000